dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 3. User Interfaces.md

 # Create User Interface

-Follow these steps to create a user interface for your Eclipse Dirigable project.
+Follow these steps to create a user interface for your Eclipse Dirigible project.

 ## Prerequisites

-* Have a project created in Eclipse Dirigable Web IDE.
+* Have a project created in Eclipse Dirigible Web IDE.
 * Have an entity created in your project structure.

 ## Context